 Another project partner is FPInnovations, which has developed a process to turn bark and other forestry waste into sugars for Mahadevan’s yeast to feed on.
 “These sugars are a mixture of glucose and xylose,” says Mahadevan.
 “What’s great is that there are already yeast strains out there that are ideally suited to growing on this kind of diet.”

 The project has received more than $10 million in funding over the next four years from a variety of sources, including federal and provincial granting agencies and in-kind support from the project partners.
-Major funders include the Natural Sciences and Engineering Research Council and the Ontario Ministry of Research and Innovation.
+Major funders include the Natural Sciences and Engineering Research Council, the Ontario Ministry of Research and Innovation and Genome Canada.

 For Mahadevan, nylon is just the beginning.